 - Too many sequels or spin-offs, each one less creative than the last.

-- A real-life couple in Hollywood is cast as the lead couple, and puts too much of themselves into the characters they play.
+- A real-life Hollywood couple is cast as the lead couple and puts too much of themselves into the characters they play.

-- An important role is given to a relative or significant other of some key player behind the scenes, regardless of how competent or well-suited that person is (or isn't).
-For example, the role of Alice is given to the director's girlfriend.
+- An important role is given to a relative or significant other of some key player behind the scenes, regardless of that person's competence or fitness for the role.

-- The writers start fighting with each other over whose canon is better while forgetting to make stories worth watching.
+- The show has multiple creators with different creative visions, who start fighting over whose canon is better while forgetting to make stories worth watching.

-- A Promoted Fanboy becomes the writer/director/producer.
-As a result, the show in question may become susceptible to personal overindulgences in Mythology Gags, Internal Homage, excessive Shout-Out, Actor Allusion, Fan Wank and other sorts of love letters to the show.
-This tends to happen with long running or multigenerational franchises.
+- A Promoted Fanboy gains control, and the show becomes susceptible to personal over-indulgences in Mythology Gags, Internal Homages, Shout Outs, Actor Allusions, Fan Wank, and other love letters to the show.

 In-Universe Examples Only (which allows references to the term):

-- Ultimate Spider-Man issue 67 is titled "Jump The Shark", as it's the second half of the Body Swap storyline between Spidey and Wolverine, a two-part Breather Episode following the very bleak Carnage story.
-To boot, both issues opened with a mini-comic of Bendis apologizing to the reader and engaging in a lot of Self-Deprecation.
-"Even I couldn't milk three issues out of this..."
+- Ultimate Spider-Man issue 67 is titled "Jump the Shark", as it's the second half of the Body Swap storyline between Spidey and Wolverine, a two-part Breather Episode following the very bleak Carnage story.
+To boot, both issues opened with a mini-comic of Brian Michael Bendis apologizing to the reader and engaging in a lot of Self-Deprecation.

 - In Jake English's Mysterious Theater of Scientific Romance from the Year 3000, season 3 ends with everyone gathering around to watch Cronus jump a shark.
 He fails.